wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Stateless apps don't keep a record of state (such as shopping cart items).
 Each request is completely new, without regard for what activity occured before.
-So they can be defined using deployment components.
+So they can be defined using deployment components:
-   * Data passes through NodeJs.
-   * Pods are identical and interchangeable,
-   * Standard Pods have the same service name.
-   * Pods created in random order with random <a href="#Hashes">hashes</a>.
+Standard Pods are identical and interchangeable, with the same service name, created in random order with random <a href="#Hashes">hashes</a>.
+Data passes through NodeJs.
-   <br /><br />

 Each Stateful app (such as mysql-app) that stores data (updates a database such as MongoDB) about the state of each transaction are defined using Kubernetes StatefulSets (STS) components: